phalcon-orphanage/docs/en/tutorial-invo.md

 {% endraw %}
 ```

 As we have seen before using `product.id` is the same as in PHP as doing: `$product->id`, we made the same with `product.name` and so on.
-Other fields are rendered differently, for instance, let's focus in `product.productTypes.name`.
+Other fields are rendered differently, for instance, let's focus in `product.getProductTypes().name`.
 To understand this part, we have to check the Products model (`app/models/Products.php`):

 ```php
 <?php